authelia/authelia/docs/configuration/authentication/cache.md

 {: .label .label-config .label-green }
 </div>

-The time in [duration notation format](../index.md#duration-notation-format) before the authentication backend will be be checked for new profile information.
+The time in [duration notation format](../index.md#duration-notation-format) before the cache will consider the information stale and will refresh the data from the backend.